shahroztariq/DeepfakeSoK/README.md

 *Under Review.*

 ![IMG](asset/ConceptualFramework.png)

+*We conduct a comprehensive review and analysis of 51 state-of-the-art deepfake detectors, categorized into a unified framework of four high-level and thirteen fine-grained groups.
+It includes evaluations of 16 leading detectors across diverse attack scenarios, offering insights into the factors influencing detector efficacy and generalizability.*

 ### I. Validate 16 Deepfake Detectors

 For starting evaluation, please put the dataset in the `datasets` folder, and download the pre-trained weight from 16 respositories / papers and put into the `pretrained-weight` forlder.